Material Inkjet Compiler#

 What this compiler is for#

 Use Material Inkjet when you need discrete material assignment per voxel derived from a volume-fraction mixture at each point, exported as slice images for hardware or software that consumes layered PNG (or similar) stacks.
-Typical examples include multi-material jetting systems (often compared to PolyJet-class processes) and other pipelines that think in Z-ordered voxel planes.
+Typical examples include multi-material jetting systems and other pipelines that think in Z-ordered voxel planes.

 If your goal is continuous RGB color per voxel through an ICC-aware pipeline that maps to CMYK + white + clear process inks, use the Color Inkjet compiler instead (COLOR_RGBA).